Dehumanization: Causes and facilitating factors

 According to Daniel Bar-Tal, delegitimization is the "categorization of groups into extreme negative social categories which are excluded from human groups that are considered as acting within the limits of acceptable norms and values".

 Moral exclusion occurs when out-groups are subject to a different set of moral values, rules, and fairness than are used in social relations with in-group members.
 When individuals dehumanize others, they no longer experience distress when they treat them poorly.
 Moral exclusion is used to explain extreme behaviors like genocide, harsh immigration policies, and eugenics, but it can also happen on a more regular, everyday discriminatory level.
 In laboratory studies, people who are portrayed as lacking human qualities are treated in a particularly harsh and violent manner.

 Dehumanized perception occurs when a subject experiences low frequencies of activation within their social cognition neural network.
 This includes areas of neural networking such as the superior temporal sulcus (STS) and the medial prefrontal cortex (mPFC).
 A 2001 study by psychologists Chris and Uta Frith suggests that the criticality of social interaction within a neural network has tendencies for subjects to dehumanize those seen as disgust-inducing, leading to social disengagement.
 Tasks involving social cognition typically activate the neural network responsible for subjective projections of disgust-inducing perceptions and patterns of dehumanization.
 "Besides manipulations of target persons, manipulations of social goals validate this prediction: Inferring preference, a mental-state inference, significantly increases mPFC and STS activity to these otherwise dehumanized targets."
-A 2007 study by Harris, McClure, van den Bos, Cohen, and Fiske suggests that a person's choice to dehumanize another person is due to decreased neural activity towards the projected target.
-This decreased neural activity is identified as low medial prefrontal cortex activation, which is associated with perceiving social information.
+A 2007 study by Harris, McClure, van den Bos, Cohen, and Fiske suggests that dehumanization is associated with decreased neural activity towards the projected target, specifically in the low medial prefrontal cortex, indicating impaired or lessened social perception.